monix/monix-bio/docs/overview.md

 At the time of writing (Q1 2020) performance is as good as `monix.eval.Task` in most benchmarks and `BIO` can outperform it for error handling operators if the error type is not `Throwable`.
 It makes it the fastest effect type in today's Scala ecosystem.

-Performance is a high priority for us, and we will greatly appreciate if you open an issue or write on [gitter](https://gitter.im/monix/monix) if you discover use cases where it performs badly.
+Performance is a high priority, and we will greatly appreciate if you open an issue or write on [gitter](https://gitter.im/monix/monix) if you discover use cases where it performs badly.

 You can find benchmarks and their results inside [benchmarks module](https://github.com/monix/monix-bio/tree/master/benchmarks).